 - Roughly how much money you’ll be working with

-Event planner Samantha Joy gave us some top notch tips for staying within budget: “Decide on a budget range from the very beginning… If spreadsheets work for your personality type, they definitely help to organize where all of the pennies are going.
+Professional event planner Samantha Joy gave us some top-notch tips for staying within budget: “Decide on a budget range from the very beginning.
+If spreadsheets work for your personality type, they definitely help to organize where all of the pennies are going.
 Things add up quickly, and it is always smart to have a small portion of your budget saved for last minute items that you will need for the day-of the event, or even a couple of days before.”

 When considering these logistics, take note of areas where you have more room for flexibility.
 For example, is your date not set in stone?
 Come up with a few possible dates, so you can compare costs.
 Is the time of day not locked in?
 Keep in mind that different times of day may mean different costs.
 For example, ending an event at 6 p.m. rather than 7 p.m. may affect whether or not your event serves dinner.

 It’s never been easier to market an event for little to no cost.
-That’s right, the era of fancy invitations are over.
-Now, it’s all about engaging with guests by being savvy on social media.
+Fancy (and expensive) invitations are no longer required.
+Now, you can engage with guests by being savvy on social media.

-If you’re planning an event at a popular venue, collaborate with any events scheduled before or after, to save money on things you both need!
+If you’re planning an event at a popular venue, collaborate with any events scheduled before or after, to save money on things you both need.
 It’s a win-win.
-We recommend writing a social media post asking the community if they have any items — like chairs, tables, speakers (you name it) —that can be borrowed for the event.
+We recommend writing a social media post asking the community if they have any items—like chairs, tables, or speakers—that can be borrowed for the event.

 - Writing a Facebook post (on the event page and your personal Facebook Timeline).

 - Posting on Craigslist.
-If you’re looking for free items (for keeps), we recommend checking out the “Free” section under “For Sale.”
+If you’re looking for free items, we recommend checking out the “Free” section under “For Sale.”

 Remember that you can ask sponsors for specific items, and not just money.
 Need to serve breakfast?
 Ask your local bagel shop for donations.
 An exchange of goods is a great way for sponsors to support your event without a direct donation.

 This special family started a GoFundMe to throw a prom for their special needs son, Jayce.
 With nobody else to ask, Jayce asked his sister to accompany him to his school prom.
-They were turned away (all dressed up!) when they learned she exceeded the age limit.
-The community came together to throw Jayce a new prom, by sharing and donating to a GoFundMe.
+They were turned away when they learned she exceeded the age limit.
+The community came together to throw Jayce a new prom by sharing and donating to a GoFundMe.
 Make sure to check out that awesome Facebook event page.

 While figuring out how to pay for an event might seem daunting, we’re here to make it a little bit easier.
-Don’t let dollars and cents get you down!
-Plan logistics early, cut costs where it makes sense, and create an awesome fundraiser that might even rival your event.
+This budget event planning guide is designed to help you throw a memorable event.
+Plan logistics early, cut costs where it makes sense, and create an awesome crowdfunding campaign that might even rival your event.
 Thousands of unforgettable events have been powered by community on GoFundMe, and yours can be too.
+Start an event campaign today.